AlejandroMarquino/Technical_test/README.md

-# Welcome to my Technical Test for Internship Program of Eventbrite.
+# Welcome to my Technical Test for Internship Program.

 In this Readm.me I'm going to explain and document how was the platform develop and the ***decisions I have made***.